jlperona-teaching/ecs154a-ssii18/lab3/lab3.rst

 The PC will feed the RAM the memory location of the instruction it should output.
 Additionally, you will need to attach a tunnel named *Reset* to the reset pin of the flip flops in your PC.
 When the *Reset* signal is set to one, the PC should be reset to zero.

+Your PC still needs to advance when the HALT instruction is triggered.
+The same idea applies for a NOP - we still need to advance the PC.
+However, any future instructions after the HALT should not modify the PC at all.

 **7. Control Unit**